 Day 10 SANTIAGO

 Step back into the 16th century as your Local Guide traces the city’s history and heritage.
-Start at La Moneda, the official Government Palace, before visiting the Plaza de Armas, the main square, with a visit to the 18th-century CATHEDRAL.
+Start at La Moneda, the official Government Palace, before visiting the Plaza de Armas, the in square, with a visit to the 18th-century CATHEDRAL.
 The afternoon and evening are at your leisure.
 This evening, consider the optional Chilean Folkloric Dinner Show.